rloniello/Genetics/README.md

 import Genetics
 ```
 1) Define a Data Model and Enviroment.
-This is representation of your Genetic Object.
+This is a representation of your Genetic Object.
 You only need to define a Genome for your object, which is a list of Genes.
 ```Swift
 // The Model